 The Fair Credit Reporting Act (FCRA) requires businesses to have an acceptable reason for accessing your credit report.
 Acceptable reasons include:

 - To grant credit.
-If you've applied for a credit card, loan, or other credit-based service, the business has permission to access to your credit report to determine whether you qualify.
+If you've applied for a credit card, loan, or other credit-based services, the business has permission to access your credit report to determine whether you qualify.

-- Collect a debt.
+- To collect a debt.
 Debt collectors can use your credit report to obtain information, like your address or place of employment, that would help them collect a debt.

-- Underwrite insurance.
+- To underwrite insurance.
 Some insurance providers use your credit score to gauge the likelihood that you will file a claim.

-- Employment.
+- For employment.
 Current and prospective employers may check your credit report before hiring you for certain positions, especially financial and upper-level management positions.

-Companies who access your credit report under false pretenses or those who use it illegally are in violation of Federal law.
-You may be able to sue a company who violates your rights.
+Companies that access your credit report under false pretenses or those who use it illegally are violating Federal law.
+You may be able to sue a company that violates your rights.

 Two Types of Credit Inquiries

 Credit inquiries are also made by potential employers, businesses that you already have credit with, and yourself.
-None of these "soft" inquiries count towards your credit score.
+These are also soft inquiries and won't hurt you.

-The version of your credit report that you see includes all inquiries made into your credit report within the past 24 months.
-(Older inquiries drop off after 24 months.)
-When lenders and creditors look at your credit report, only the hard inquiries appear.
+The version of your credit report that you see includes all inquiries made into your credit report within the past 24 months; older inquiries drop off after 24 months.
+Only hard inquiries appear on the version of your credit report that lenders and creditors view.

 How Inquiries Affect Your Score

 Inquiries on your credit report are one of the ways credit scoring companies gauge the risk that you'll default on new credit obligations.
-Too many inquiries might mean that you’re taking on too much debt or that you’re in some kind of financial trouble and are looking for credit to help you out.
-Several inquiries can reduce your credit score.
+Too many inquiries, especially in the past few months, might mean that you’re taking on too much debt or that you’re in some kind of financial trouble and are looking for credit to help you out.
+Several inquiries can lower your credit score.